Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 12 South St.

 A superb example of Georgian Colonial architecture, the Loring-Greenough House is one of the oldest structures in JP.
 Built in 1760 by Joshua Loring, a Colonial American commodore in the English navy, the house saw a number of uses after English Loyalist Loring returned to England at the start of the American Revolution.
 It was used as a military hospital during the Battle of Bunker Hill.
 In 1784, it was bought by the Greenough family, who occupied it until 1924, when it was saved from demolition by a group of civic-minded women.
-The house is open to the public each Sunday between noon and 2 p.m. from April through December.
+The house is open to the public each Sunday between 1 and 3 pm from April 1 through mid-November.
 Visitors will see American furniture and decorative arts from the 18th through the early 20th centuries and archival material chronicling the history of Jamaica Plain.
 Special exhibits and concerts are also held at the house.

 The Footlight Club